-Press DISPLAY.
+Press DISPLAY •

 Select the brightness, contrast, tone or color, and make adjustments.
-Press
+Press or ENT to input it.

 "-" or "Red" "+" or "Green"

 Brightness Darkens Brightens

 Contrast Weakens the contrast Strengthens the con- trast

 Tone Weakens the tone Strengthens the tone

 Color Strengthens the red color Strengthens the green color